 One of the concepts of AET, “writing-images”, will be reviewed, which refers to the process of drawing pictures of letters and numbers.
 The “writing-image stage”, which describes a phase when children experiment with drawing writing-images prior to learning to read, will be discussed.
 Methods of making writing-images will be introduced.
 Opportunities to work with writing-images in AET enables the child to reclaim the learning potential of an early developmental “writing-image” phase.

 Another method of AET consists of "Memory Drawing”.
-Such drawing aids individuals in better memorizing various facts related to their studies.
+Such drawing aids individuals in better memorizing various facts related to their coursework learning.
 A quantitative study conducted by Ottarsdottir showed that over long time periods, it is generally five times easier to recall drawn images of word content than written words.
 Along with aiding memory retention, memory drawing facilitates processing of emotions and difficult experiences in the same way as the art-making process functions within art therapy.